HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \subsection{Evaluation Protocols}

 \paragraph{Synthetic USGS evaluation.}

-For synthetic evaluation we use a held out set of 799 USGS sites that are completely unseen during training.
+For synthetic evaluation we use the held-out set of 799 USGS sites described in Section~\ref{subsubsec:synthetic_test} that are completely unseen during training.
 Clean sequences from these sites are corrupted with injected anomalies that cover a broad range of types, durations, spatial coverage, and severities.
 We report aggregate detection metrics over all anomalies and also stratify performance by anomaly type and basic regime attributes such as duration and coverage.
 Detailed breakdowns are provided in the appendix, while the main text focuses on overall detection performance and the relative ranking of HydroGEM against baselines.

 Reconstruction quality on this synthetic set is summarized by the error reduction and RMSE metrics described above, computed only on timesteps where injected anomalies are present, with separate reporting of RMSE on clean timesteps.